Abdlwhd/Abdulwahid_Portfolio/README.md

 * Applied preprocessing techniques to clean the data
 * Utilized cross validation to boost model's efficiency
 * Built SVM, KNN, Random Forest, CART and LDA to find the best model
-* Evaluated the machine learning models using dotplot and model plots
+* Evaluated the machine learning models using dot plot and model plots

 ![CompM](imgs/Compare.png)